Google Drive Guide

 You can create documents, spreadsheets, presentations, drawings, and forms in Google Drive.

-Add-ons are applications created by third-parties and have the ability to interact with your Google Workspace via your Edu account.
+Add-ons or third-party apps are applications created by third-parties and have the ability to interact with your Google Workspace via your TMU Google account.

 The third parties have separate terms of service from TMU’s contract with Google, which raises privacy, security, legal, and records management concerns.
-It also means that the privacy and security requirements we have established for the core Google Workspace for Edu services may not be met by these third-party applications.
+It also means that the privacy and security requirements we have established for the core Google Workspace for Education services may not be met by these third-party applications.
 For example, while testing, we discovered that some of these applications do not support TMU’s expectation of “privacy as a default setting,” one of the seven principles of Privacy by Design.
-As a result of these risk factors, we have decided not to enable the ability to install add-ons in Google Workspace for Edu at TMU.
+As a result of these risk factors, we have decided that rigorous privacy and security risk assessments are required before any third-party apps/add-ons are to be allowed on TMU's implementation of Google Workspace.

 You can collaborate within Google Docs, Sheets or Slides.
 If you work on a file at the same time as your collaborators, you can chat with each other right inside the Google document, spreadsheet, or presentation.
 This makes real-time collaboration even easier as you can discuss a project while working on it, without leaving the file to email or chat via Google Hangouts.